MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-sales-team-level-settings.md

     > [!div class="mx-imgBorder"]
     > ![Conversation intelligence home page for sales managers](media/ci-sm-home-page.png "Conversation intelligence home page for sales managers")

 5. Under the **Conversation tracking** section, add the keywords and competitors that you want to track during your sales team's calls.
-Also, you can reduce the language list provided by the organizational admin to the languages that the sellers on your team use during their calls with customers.<!--note from editor: Suggest using the note format for the following paragraph.-->
+Also, you can reduce the language list provided by the organizational admin to the languages that the sellers on your team use during their calls with customers.

     > [!NOTE]
     > This is a local setting that will be applied only to your sales team.
 You can update these keywords, competitors, and languages later if you need.
 More information: [Configure conversation content](configure-keywords-competitors.md)